offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

      * "D1 and D2 are similar genes, but with reversed sequences."
      ```

    The idea is that as evolution branches out a single ancestor species to different sub-species, genome rearrangements (reversals, translocations, etc..) are responsible for some of those mutations.
 As chromosomes break and rejoin back together in different order, the stretches between breakage points remain largely the same.
-For example, it's assumed that mice and humans have the same ancestor species because of the high number of synteny blocks between their genomes (most human genes have a mouse counterparts).
+For example, it's assumed that mice and humans have the same ancestor species because of the high number of synteny blocks between their genomes (most human genes have a mouse counterpart).

    ```{svgbob}
        -W       -U       +V          -T                               +T              +U        +V                  +W